overshiki/sparseTensorUtils/README.md

 In [6]: x, y, v, shape = indices[:, 0], indices[:, 1], value, list(data.shape)
 In [7]: sp = sparseTensor(x, y, v, shape)
 ```
-Most importantly, our sparseTensor wrapper support slice and reduce_sum:
+Most importantly, our sparseTensor wrapper supports slice and reduce_sum:
 ```python
 sp_test = sp[5:50:10, 5:50:10]
 ```
 this yeild another sparseTensor with shape [5,5]

 to transform it into pytorch sparseTensor, do:
 ```python
 In [10]: sp_test.torch()